Sal7one/Gate-System-AI-with-Tenserflow-Open-CV-for-Raspberry-pi/readme.md

 ## Installtion Notes

 <pre>
-Try to follw these steps
+Try to follow these steps

 1 - Tenserflow and OpenCV installation (A)
 2 - Make sure your Camera is working